Board of Trustees

 Joan Dixon has headed up the Community Foundation of East Central Illinois since 2002 when she was serving her second term on the Board of Trustees.
 Her fellow Trustees recognized her skills and talents and approached her to fill the open Executive Director position.
 During her tenure, Community Foundation assets have grown from $3.4 million to nearly $15 million, the service area has expanded from only Champaign County to its current nine-county area, and annual total grants, gifts and scholarships have grown from just under $200,000 per year to about one million dollars each year.
 Joan provides leadership, guidance and support to a variety of community coalitions looking to solve problems or make life better in their communities.
 She has held leadership positions in a variety of local, state and national community foundation-related organizations.
 Joan is a life-long resident of Champaign and holds graduate degrees in theater and business administration from the University of Illinois.
 Joan established the Foundation’s Center for Non-Profit Excellence through which she helps nonprofit organizations learn and use “best practices” in the areas of board training and development, strategic planning, fund development, stewardship, succession planning and other areas critical to success.
 She also serves on the Illinois Attorney General’s Charitable Trust Advisory Council.

-Kristen Duesdieker moved to Mahomet with her family in the summer of 2013 and joined the Foundation in early October.
-A Springfield native, she has eight years of experience in Grants & Scholarships management at the Community Foundation of Southern Wisconsin.
+Kristen Duesdieker moved to Mahomet with her family and joined the Foundation in October 2013.
+A Springfield native, she had eight years of experience in Grants & Scholarships management at the Community Foundation of Southern Wisconsin before joining us.